NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 1. [Credentials in *nuget.config* files](#credentials-in-nugetconfig-files).
 1. [Use a NuGet credential provider, if your package source provides one](#credential-providers).

+The credentials you need to use are determined by the package source.
+Therefore, unless you're using a credential provider, you should check with your package source for what credentials to use.
+It is very common for package sources to forbid you from using your password (that you log into the website with) with NuGet.
+Typically you need to create a Personal Access Token to use as NuGet's password, but you should check the documentation for the NuGet server you're using.
+Some package sources, such as Azure DevOps and GitHub, have scoped access tokens, so you may need to ensure that any tokens you create include the required scope.

 ## Security best practices for managing credentials

 Although NuGet searches for credentials in the order mentioned above, we recommend the following sequence for securely managing credentials when authenticating with private feeds: